News & Insights

 The right to due process ensures that individuals are treated fairly and by the law, including the handling of mugshots in legal proceedings.

-Presenting mugshots in court must adhere to legal standards to prevent any potential bias or misinterpretation.
+Presenting mugshots in court must adhere to legal standards to prevent potential bias or misinterpretation.
 The authenticity and relevance of mugshots as evidence must be established through proper procedures to maintain the integrity of the trial.

 A woman is holding a mugshot in front of her face.